Does your workplace need a chaplain?

 Spiritual needs don't end at the start of the work day.

-Sally has been a loyal employee at an auto-parts refurbisher in the Northeast for nearly 11 years, and her smile and positive outlook had always been a source of joy for her coworkers.
-Sally recently lost her son, who has killed in action while serving in the military in Afghanistan.
+Sally has been a loyal employee at an autoparts refurbisher in the Northeast for nearly 11 years, and her smile and positive outlook had always been a source of joy for her coworkers.
+Sally recently lost her son, who was killed in action while serving in the military in Afghanistan.
 Finding energy just to show up for work was taking heroic effort on her part.
 Her coworkers felt her grief but had no idea how to help.
 Without her usual cheer, the mood throughout the company was different.
 People lost the bounce in their step and chatted less over lunch.

 Sally didn’t know where to turn to deal with her grief until an unexpected encounter with Dan, one of the company’s workplace chaplains.
 Like every other Monday morning, Sally looked forward to seeing Chaplain Dan hold the door open for employees and greet them as they came to work.
 On this particular day when she saw Dan, something happened.
 Although she’d never spoken with him before, Sally felt compelled to talk to him.

 After a brief chat later that morning, Sally started meeting regularly with Chaplain Dan.
-He knew she felt comfort from their conversations, but he also knew she needed something more to handle her anguish and loss.
+He knew she was comforted by their conversations, but he also knew she needed something more to handle her anguish and loss.
 Chaplain Dan proposed holding a memorial service in honor of Sally’s son.
 “Sally would like the chance to remember her son alongside her coworkers,” Dan announced, “and we are honoring her wish.
 This is what we need to do for her.”
 During lunch the next day the chaplains invited employees to join them in the auditorium for a chance to hear about Sally’s son and get a chance to say a few words about their own feelings.
 Most important, they would get to be together and heal as a group.

 While this story might strike you as unusual, chaplains are becoming a more familiar part of workplaces across North America and beyond.
 Moving beyond their medieval Catholic origins, chaplains have labored to bring pastoral care to those outside the walls of the church, at first in militaries but more recently in many other settings as well.

 If you walk into almost any hospital in the United States today, chances are you will find a chaplain on duty.
-Television shows like M.A.S.H., HBO’s raw prison-drama OZ, and the hospital classic ER have brought chaplains into the popular imagination.
+Television shows like M.A.S.H., HBO’s raw prison drama Oz, and the hospital classic ER have brought chaplains into the popular imagination.
 But would you expect to find a chaplain at your work?
 Probably not.

 Many Americans typically assume that work is separate from faith, that faith is a private matter reserved for one’s Sabbath day and worship life, and that the expression of one’s faith at work only leads to conflict.
 Yet chaplains have a long history of engagement with the marketplace.
 Chaplains of the British Industrial Mission, for instance, served as liaisons between workers and management during the peak of the Industrial Revolution.
 French worker-priests took manual labor jobs in the 1950s in order to better understand the plight of the working poor.
 In the United States chaplains were often brought in by mining companies, heavy manufacturers, and other industrial enterprises during the early 20th century.